GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 - Negative complexity → diminishing Torq gains (single-item tasks).
 - Positive complexity → compounding Torq gains (multi-item oracles).

-TTP is to Robonomics what Carnot efficiency is to thermodynamics — a measure of how a given robot would perform it was the theoretical ideal *Asimovian Robot*. *AIntropy* (pronounced ane-tropy), is how far away that bot is from its *Asimovian* rating.
+TTP is to Robonomics what Carnot efficiency is to thermodynamics — a measure of how a given robot would perform if it were the theoretical ideal *Asimovian Robot*. *AIntropy* (pronounced ane-tropy), is how far away that bot is from its *Asimovian* rating.
 AIntropy is task-specific.
-I can hire the exact same robot for a different job at it will have a completely different AIntropy.
+I can hire the exact same robot for a different job, and it will have a completely different AIntropy.

 ### AIntropy (Artificial Intropy)
 AIntropy = complexity × TTP × Robot.util × supply_efficiency × equipment_utilization × …

 - Lower AIntropy → slower learning, lower token efficiency.
 - Higher AIntropy → faster convergence, higher Torq output.
+- Inherits its units from TokenTorqPotential.

 This models how inefficiencies push operations away from the thermodynamic ideal and require more RoboTorq per unit value created.